-Basudha (= ‘Earth Mother’ in Bengali) is a 2.3 acre farmland, on rent in a tribal village, surrounded by forests and hills in Bissam Cuttack block, Rayagada district of southern Odisha.
-A farm house is being built, to accommodate visiting activists, research students and farmers.
+Basudha (= ‘Earth Mother’ in Bengali) is a 1.7 acre farmland, on rent in a tribal village, surrounded by forests and hills in Bissam Cuttack block, Rayagada district of southern Odisha.
+A small farm house can accommodate visiting activists, research students and farmers.

 Every year, scientists, research scholars, students, activists and farmers from different parts of the world visit Basudha – to teach, learn from, and share ideas with, Basudha workers and farmers in the surrounding villages.
 WWOOFers find Basudha to be a favourite farm to stay and work in.
 The new Basudha campus in Odisha is now open for WWOOFers and volunteers.
 The Annual Basudha Festival, held in Winter every year, is a special event in which students, environmentalists, artists and conservationists from different parts of the world come to participate.